FM9447/FM9447/README.md

-# Just A Noobie programmer
+# Just A Noobie programmer Learning